This is the multi-page printable view of this section. Click here to print.

 Work is work, and without visibility to all of the team’s work it’s impossible to identify and reduce the waste created by unexpected work.

-Bring visibility to dependencies across teams, to help people anticipate what’s headed their way, and prevent delays from unknowns and invisible work.
+what’s headed their way, and prevent delays from unknowns and invisible work.

 References